nafarinha/cc_w11_weekend_hw_airport/README.md

 The airport should be able to:

 * create flights :white_check_mark:
-* assign planes from the hangar to flights
+* assign planes from the hangar to flights :white_check_mark:
 * sell tickets for flights

 ### Extensions